top of page

 • Credits: 4

-• Description: This session is to prepare individuals for the Maryland Law Component of the surveyor’s licensing exam.
+• Description: This course is to prepare you for the Maryland Law Component of your surveyor’s exam.
 The material will cover laws pertaining to surveying from the Annotated Code of Maryland, Code of Maryland Regulations, and Maryland case law.
 While this class is not intended to be an all-inclusive law course, it is intended to help you better prepare for the surveyor’s exam.

 • Credits: 4